 Neuropsychological testing helps your provider understand how different areas of your brain are working.
 It's usually recommended when patients experience change in concentration, reduced organization or decreased memory.

-Sometimes, provider use testing to document your abilities before a problem occurs.
-This establishes your current state and is used it to see if, when and how changes happen.
+Sometimes, providers use testing to document your abilities before a problem occurs.
+This establishes your current state and is used to see if, when and how changes happen.

 What do the tests involve?

 The tests assess your ability to think and remember.
 You can expect to fill out questionnaires, construct puzzles or perform tasks, like math problems and drawing.